Tatiwuli/Tatiwuli/README.md

 - Obsessed with the strategic and critical thinking behind system design and backend architecture.
 - Fascinated by how frontend and AI-powered features can enhance user experiences and improve lives.
-- Passionate about fitness, nutrition, and optimizing health for both athletic and work performance—especially how wearables and apps integrate these great habits into daily life.
+- Passionate about fitness, nutrition, and optimizing health for both athletic and work performance, especially how wearables and apps integrate these great habits into daily life.

 -----